Dylan Larkin Game Preview: Red Wings vs. Bruins

-The Detroit Red Wings, Dylan Larkin among them, meet the Boston Bruins on Saturday at 7:00 PM ET, at TD Garden.
+Dylan Larkin will be among those in action Saturday when his Detroit Red Wings face the Boston Bruins at Little Caesars Arena.
 Looking to wager on Larkin's props?
-Here is some information to help you.
+Here is some information to assist you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.